ooade/global-context-example/README.md

 # Global Context Example

-TLDR; This repo shows how to properly manage your global states with React Context!
+TLDR; This is an experimental repo that shows how to properly manage your global states with React Context!

 ## Contents